-There are other types of medication which can be given to treat high blood pressure and heart problems.
-These include ACE inhibitors and Angiotensin-2 receptor blockers which relax the blood vessels, or calcium-channel blockers which widen the blood vessels.
+There are other types of medication that can be given to treat high blood pressure and heart problems.
+These include ACE inhibitors, angiotensin receptor blockers and calcium-channel blockers which help widen the blood vessels.

-Antihypertensives are medicines which reduce high blood pressure.
-Bisoprolol is a beta blocker, which is one type of antihypertensive.
-Beta blockers work by blocking adrenaline from binding to the receptors in the muscles and organs, in particular the ones surrounding the blood vessels.
+Antihypertensives are medicines that reduce blood pressure.
+Bisoprolol is a beta-blocker, which is one type of antihypertensive.
+Beta-blockers work by blocking adrenaline from binding to the receptors in the muscles and organs, in particular the ones surrounding the blood vessels.
 This causes the blood vessels to dilate so that blood can flow more freely.
 Beta-blockers also act on the heart, slowing the heart rate.

-You don’t need to avoid any types of food or drink while you are taking Bisoprolol.
-Grapefruit should only be avoided if you are taking calcium-channel blockers.
+You don’t need to avoid any types of food or drink while you are taking bisoprolol.
+Grapefruit should be avoided if you are also taking certain types of calcium channel blocker.

 Bisoprolol can be helpful in preventing migraines.
 It’s likely that your doctor will try you with medication specifically designed for migraines first.
-Beta blockers can be a good preventative measure but they won’t ease the pain once it has began.
+Beta-blockers can be a good preventative measure for migraines, but should only be used for this purpose if specifically prescribed for it.

-Beta blockers like Bisoprolol can sometimes be prescribed for anxiety.
+Beta-blockers like bisoprolol can sometimes be prescribed for anxiety.
 During periods of anxiety, the body goes into fight or flight mode which causes adrenaline to spike.
-Beta blockers work to block these hormones and regulate the heart which can help to treat the physical symptoms of anxiety.
+Beta-blockers work to block these hormones and regulate the heart which can help to treat the physical symptoms of anxiety.
 Only take bisoprolol for anxiety under supervision from your doctor.

-You’ll need to tell your doctor that you are taking Bisoprolol if you are scheduled to have surgery.
-You might need to stop taking it in the 48 hours before surgery as Bisoprolol could interact with certain general anaesthetics and cause your blood pressure to drop too low.
+You’ll need to tell your doctor that you are taking bisoprolol if you are scheduled to have surgery.
+You might need to stop taking it before surgery as it may interact with certain general anaesthetics and cause your blood pressure to drop too low.